EcoEvoGenomics/genotyping_pipeline/README.md

 ```

 ### Configuring a Nextflow Conda environment
 To maximise portability, especially for external users, most of the pipeline dependencies are managed automatically with containers obtained on-demand.
 But the software Nextflow manages this automation, so Nextflow itself must be manually installed in a Conda environment.
 Members of the Ecological and Evolutionary Genomics Group can and should use our pre-configured environment, which the pipeline is set to use by default.
-Other users can replicate our environment with the `nextflow.yml` file:
+Other users can replicate our environment with the included YAML file:
 ```
-conda create --name nf -f nextflow.yml
+conda create --name nf -f genotyping_pipeline.conda.yaml
 ```

 ### Running the pipeline